Bioinformatics Programming Exercises

 unique_list. - Alternative: sort the list and condense to unique values (pipeline approach, e.g., sort/uniq).

 #4.
-Translate this DNA into its possible protein sequences (keeping in mind frames, coding and non-coding)
+Translate a DNA sequence into its possible protein sequences (keeping in mind reading frames, both coding and non-coding)

 Possible Solution